 The desiccants would be used to produce heat and extract water vapour in conjunction with the condensing dryers; the water vapour would be condensed, then channelled out of the property as liquid water.

-To remove excess moisture from the affected areas, we started by emptying the basement, including all the building materials that were being stored there.
+To remove excess moisture from the affected areas and continue our flooded basement cleaning, we started by emptying the basement, including all the building materials that were being stored there.

 Using thermal imaging cameras and pipe detectors, we marked out safe spots for drilling into the screed which would create the holes required for the hoses.
 Before drilling the 25㎜ holes in all of the affected rooms, the underfloor heating system was fully drained to ensure there was no more water damage from residual water in the system.